nagyrajmund/summer_internship_KTH/README.md

 - ffmpeg (for visualization)

 ### Installation
-NOTE: during installation, there will be two error messages (oen for bert-embedding and one for mxnet) about conflicting packages - those can be ignored.
+NOTE: during installation, there will be two error messages (one for bert-embedding and one for mxnet) about conflicting packages - those can be ignored.

 ```
 git clone git@github.com:Svito-zar/gesticulator.git